 If your dreams are of white sugar-cube-like buildings clinging to cliff tops, you’re likely thinking of the Cyclades.
 Scattered like stepping-stones from the Greece mainland to Crete, they’re the most popular group of islands for a vacation in Greece.
 More than elsewhere, they offer hypnotic views and light that delights photographers.

-Some of them are reachable on direct flights from Europe, primarily the UK.
+Some of them are reachable on direct flights from Europe, primarily London and the UK.
 You can reach others by ferry from Piraeus or neighboring islands, from which there are usually good connections.
 You’ll find them in the center of the map of the Greek islands.

 - Its Appeal: archaeology, museums, nightlife, shopping, scenery, spa/luxe hotels, day trips